caugbr/vue-wp-theme/README.md

 ### Widgets
 The Vue WP theme supports widgets.
 There are two widget areas available.
 They are located in sidebar and in footer.
 But you can remove them or add more.
-The theme adds the widget `Copyright`, that you can use in footer, to add a text (or link) like '&copy;2023 Your name'.
+The theme adds the widget `Copyright`, that you can use in footer, to add a text (or link) like '&copy; 2023 Your name'.

 ### Theme hooks
 The theme adds the new hooks `register_vuewp_theme` and `unregister_vuewp_theme`, that works like the functions `register_activation_hook()` and  `register_activation_hook()` works for plugins.